openstack/bifrost/playbooks/roles/bifrost-keystone-install/README.md

-This role installs keystone for a bifrost/stand-alone ironic deployment with all required substrate to allow for keystone configuration, including MySQL, RabbitMQ, dnsmasq, and nginx.
+This role installs keystone for a bifrost/stand-alone ironic deployment with all required substrate to allow for keystone configuration, including MySQL, dnsmasq, and nginx.

 Requirements
 ------------